hoffi/unknown-horizons/concept.md

 > Contains all translations for this Scenario that should be shown in the logbook

+> Maybe use something like 'Markdown' for Text-Formatting?

+> '#' for Headlines, '!(DESCRIPTION)[PATH]' for images, '---' for hr.png

 > Use the keys defined in the [name].yaml